 Recommended preventive measures

-In the absence of a vaccine or drugs to fight the virus, for your safety and health, we recommend the following:
+For your safety and health, we recommend the following:

 - Stay home, and if you must go out, keep your distance (at least six feet) from other people.
 Avoid hugs, handshakes, and kissing.
 Avoid touching your face.